Coping with Holiday Stress

 The Holiday season can be a time full of joy, fun, and making new memories with loved ones, but it can also be a very stressful time.
 For many, this time of year increases relational and financial strain, worrying about getting everything done, fears of gaining weight, and juggling daily work and life balance.
 One way to reduce holiday stress is to pace yourself.

 We all struggle with the pressures and expectations of gift buying this holiday season.
-“Who do I buy for?”, “What should I get?”, “How much can I afford without looking cheap?” are all questions we may ask ourselves.
+“Who do I buy for?”, “What should I get?”, and “How much can I afford without looking cheap?” are all questions we may ask ourselves.
 We want to pick out the perfect gift and may spend weeks thinking and stressing about it.
 This is unrealistic.
 There is no ‘perfect’ gift and the price of the item does not matter.
 Presents, décor, food, and more all seem to add up faster during the holidays, and it’s all not necessary.

 Budget your spending before shopping and stick to it.